qdercon/pstpipeline/README.md

 The aims of the package (and the interactive notebooks) are two-fold:

 1. To make it easier for our specific analyses to be replicated by others.
-2. To demonstrate a complete pre- and post-processing pipeline for a common learning task, which (hopefully) shows that such workflows are both not overwhelmingly difficult to adopt, and can elicit valuable mechanistic insights.
+2. To demonstrate a complete pre- and post-processing pipeline for a common learning task, which (hopefully) shows that such workflows are a) not overwhelmingly difficult to adopt, and b) can elicit valuable mechanistic insights.

 #### 1. quickstart